AutomationPanda/automation-panda-resources/python-testing-101/example-py-unittest/README.md

 To run tests from the example project root directory, run one of the following commands:

+* `python -m unittest discover` to discover all unit tests in a project
 * `python -m unittest com.automationpanda.tests.test_calc` to run the test module by name
 * `python -m unittest com.automationpanda.tests.test_calc.CalculatorTest` to run a TestCase class by name
-* `python -m unittest discover` to discover all unit tests in a project
+* `python -m unittest com/automationpanda/tests/test_calc.py` to run the test module by file path

 Note that unittest tests must be in a Python package from the project root, meaning that the `tests` directory needs `__init__.py`.